A bit of history

 I graduated to a 1986 Yamaha YZ80 after out-growing the Trial (thanks again Dad).
 This is when I fell in love with two-strokes – I had no idea that a pipe with a real expansion chamber could produce a permanent smile as the RPM’s went up.
 My dad took one ride on it, got off (shaking his head), then muttered something about me ending up in the morgue as he walked away.
 It was the last time he rode it.
 At that point, I knew I had a winner!

-Later I owned a couple four-stroke four-wheelers…I raced the local district 23 hare-scrambles on a mildly built 400ex (bored, high-compression piston, etc) with some sweet Elka shocks; and although it was great fun in the woods, I missed the two-stroke light-switch power in the open.
+Later I owned a couple four-stroke four-wheelers…I raced the local district 23 hare-scrambles on a mildly built 400ex (bored, high-compression piston, etc) with some sweet Elka shocks; and although it was great fun in the woods, I missed the two-stroke experience.

 So, I was drawn to a grandfathered in two-stroke street bike, I found it last February on eBay – in Iowa no less (a three hour drive to pick it up).